alanzhangcs/alanzhangcs.github.io/_pages/about.md

 * **Time Series Prediction**: aims to identify significant temporal patterns and predict future trends based on historical observations.
-* **3D Perception and Multi-modal Learning**: aims to utilize deep learning methods to perceive the real-world environment.
+* **3D Perception and Multi-Modal Learning**: aims to utilize deep learning methods to perceive the real-world environment.

-**I am currently a summer intern at the University of Illinois at Urbana-Champaign, working under the supervision of [Yuxiong Wang](https://yxw.web.illinois.edu/).
+**I am currently a research intern at the University of Illinois at Urbana-Champaign, working under the supervision of [Yuxiong Wang](https://yxw.web.illinois.edu/).
 Prior to this, I served as a research assistant at the [CSAIL Lab, Massachusetts Institute of Technology](https://www.csail.mit.edu/) supervised by [Xiangru Huang](http://people.csail.mit.edu/xrhuang/).**